hekmon/comfyui-checkpoint-extract/README.md

 ## Intended use

-The idea of this project is to separatly load the clip model(s) and vae model from a checkpoint once a [TensorRT engine](https://github.com/comfyanonymous/ComfyUI_TensorRT) has been built from a checkpoint.
-Normaly, after the engine is built, you need to load it separately.
-But you still need the clip model and the var model into your workflow.
-The easiest way to do it is to keep the `Load checkpoint` on the original model to get them.
-But doing so, it will also load the original model which you don't need because you will use the compiled TensortRT engine.
+The idea of this project is to be able to separately load the clip model(s) and vae model from a checkpoint once a [TensorRT engine](https://github.com/comfyanonymous/ComfyUI_TensorRT) has been built from it.
+Normaly, after the engine is built, you still need the clip model and the vae model and the simplest way to get them is to load the checkpoint again.
+But by doing so, it will also load the original model which you don't need because you will use the compiled TensortRT engine.

-This project allows to build the TensorRT engine while extracting the clip model(s) and vae model on the same pass: this way you can load the builded TensorRT engine along side with the clip and vae model without having to load the original checkpoint.
+This project allows to build the TensorRT engine while extracting the clip model(s) and vae model on the same pass: this way you can load the builded TensorRT engine along side with the clip and vae models without having to load the original checkpoint.

 ## Installation